asciamanna/asciamanna.github.io/_drafts/stuck-at-shu.md

 Great Scrum Masters can really help teams improve, however having worked on very successful XP teams I'm not convinced that they are always necessary.
 I've seen well-meaning but poorly prepared Scrum Masters exacerbate this "By-the-Books" problem because they too are beginners and still just following formulas.

-To become a Scrum Master you need to pay for and attend a two day course, pass a test that is nearly impossible to fail, and get your certification.
+To become a Certified Scrum Master you need to pay for and attend a two day course, pass a test that is nearly impossible to fail, and get your certification.
 While I know that the creators of Scrum considered this the beginning of your Scrum journey, too often it is the only formal training Scrum Masters ever receive.

 Now we have people whose experience is limited to two days of classroom sessions with the word "Master" in their job title.
 Unwittingly organizations rely on these people as experts and yet they have no more relevant experience than anyone else in the organization.